prashhh5/vera-bot/README.md

-# Vera AI Challenge — Submission
+# Vera AI Challenge submission

 ## What this bot does

-Vera-Submit is a 4-context WhatsApp message composer built around Magicpin's engagement framework.
+Vera Submit is a 4 context WhatsApp message composer built around Magicpin's engagement framework.
 It takes a CategoryContext, MerchantContext, TriggerContext, and optional CustomerContext, then composes a specific, data-anchored WhatsApp message for the merchant.

 The core design decision was to keep the LLM prompt as data-dense as possible: every context field that contains a real number gets passed directly into the prompt, and the system prompt explicitly bans fabrication.
 The framing dictionary in bot.py dispatches to a different composition strategy for each of the 24 trigger kinds — so a perf_dip message opens with the exact delta before suggesting fixes, while a recall_due message names the patient and embeds the slot options from the payload.